junhopark/worship-set-list/README.md

 * Sermon: 3rd cycle of conversations between Job and his friends.
 The focus will be on Job's deteriorating view of God—particularly with Job's claim that God is so distant and doesn't care about him.
 Look at how our circumstances tend to affect our view of God and how we need to see the claims that God makes about himself rather than using circumstances as our primary guide.
 * Psalm 23 (Surely Goodness, Surely Mercy) (A)
 * How Great is the Love (G)
-*  I think songs that affirm God’s nearness and goodness toward us would fit well with the message.

 ## 2023-10-08 (ICC - PF)
 * God the Uncreated One (F -> G)